Neozaru/bitmonero-qt/README.md

     simplewallet --wallet=<your_wallet_location> --pass=<your_pass> --rpc-bind-port=19091

 By default, bitmonero-qt will connect to daemons ports 18081 (bitmonerod) and 19091 (simplewallet).

+EDIT : You can now auto-spawn the Wallet process from the GUI, using 'wallet_file', 'wallet_password' and 'wallet_program' options in configuration.
+If 'wallet_password' is not set, the GUI will attempt to connect to a running *simplewallet*.
+You can also disable auto-spawning using the option 'spawn_wallet=false' (default: true).

 Your can change the configuration with the file `$HOME/.bitmonero-qt/bitmonero-qt.conf`